hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **table_parameter_value**

-Parameter value as string literal.
+Parameter value as a string literal.

 ### 1.4 Examples